DellZHackintosh/msemoji/README-EN.md

 ## 🤔FAQ

-#### 1.Why are there some Twitter emojis here?
+#### Why can't some emojis be displayed?

-Reason 1: Microsoft updates Emoji every year far slower than other platforms, and generally new Emoji is updated with large versions.
-If Twitter has updated the new Emoji, but Microsoft has not, in order to support other platforms, only Twemoji can hold the place.
-When this happens, you can only wait for an update.
+Microsoft does not update emojis very quickly each year, and new emojis are generally added with major version updates.
+When this happens, you can only wait for the update.

-Reason 2: Omissions and naming errors may occur during the collection of emojis, resulting in the correct emoji not existing and being placeholder with Twemoji.
-This is not normal.
-Therefore, if you find that an emoji that is already supported belongs to the Twemoji style, please report it in time to get a fix.

-(Note: Want to see if your favorite Emoji is Microsoft's?
-You can check [here](https://dellzhackintosh.github.io/emojitest-en.html). )
+(Note: Want to see if your favorite emojis are from Microsoft?
+You can check it out [here](https://dellzhackintosh.github.io/emojitest.html).)

 #### 2.Why are there no national and regional flags?